Pain · Procurement

 • The "we did not see your UEI" note.
 The response failed the cover-sheet check.
 SAM.gov UEI absent, NAICS code missing or wrong, DUNS still referenced (DUNS was retired in 2022 in federal procurement).
 The technical content never got opened.

 • The reference list of European logos.
 The past-performance section is a logo wall with no US point of contact, no contract value in USD, no period of performance, no outcome metric.
-The reader marks past performance as not submitted.
+The buyer marks past performance as not submitted.

 • The polite cover letter that runs three pages.
 The letter opens with company history and the founder's name, runs three pages, and does not name the RFP number in the first line.
-The US reader expects RFP number, vendor name, UEI, NAICS, and a one-paragraph response statement on page one.
+The US buyer expects RFP number, vendor name, UEI, NAICS, and a one-paragraph response statement on page one.

 !